 DON’T give a pricey gift.
 Just because it’s expensive doesn’t mean it shows how much you love them.
 Originality can mean more than price tags.

-DO send them the “Love” VelvetCrate.
-This unexpected crate will surprise your S.O. with a blend of hand-picked gifts that illustrate love.
-Included is the “Love Potion Candle” by Brooklyn Candle Co., of which 10% of all candle sales go to the ACLU; a colorful collection of LOVE note cards from Rifle Paper Co.; and Sugarfina Champagne Bears gummy bears—the candy that made Sugarfina famous.
+DO send them a “Love” VelvetCrate.
+This unexpected crate will surprise them with a blend of hand-picked gifts that illustrate love.
+Included is the “Love Potion Candle” by Brooklyn Candle Co., of which 10% of all candle sales go to the ACLU; a colorful floral notepad from Rifle Paper Co.; and Sugarfina Sugar LIps.
 Trust us, this crate will keep the spark of V-Day burning long after February 14.

 Most importantly, don’t stop at Valentine’s Day, remember to celebrate love every day of the year with three simple words, “I love you!”